jamiedidthis/quartz/content/private/cql/2 - xuanwu cave.md

 Once again, though, he finds himself looking over when Wei Wuxian doesn’t answer.

-“How would *I* know?”
+“You mean— Lan Zhan.
+How would *I* know?”
 Wei Wuxian asks him sincerely.
-“Lan Zhan.
-How many people do you think I have kissed?”
+“How many people do you think I have kissed?”

 Lan Wangji was not expecting that question.
 He tries to think, safely. “…Many?”